 If you are thinking of selling, now may be the time.
-Demand for your house will be strong at a time when there is less competition.
-That could lead to a quick sale for a great price.
+Demand for your house will be strong at a time when there is very little competition.
+That could lead to a quick sale for a really good price.

 Dispelling the Myth About Home Affordability